EnterpriseDB/barman/new_docs/backup.rst

 .. note::
     Additionally, snapshot backups can be created without a Barman server by using the ``barman-cloud-backup`` command directly on the PostgreSQL server.
-Refer to the :ref:`Barman Cloud <barman_cloud>` section for more information on how to properly work with this option.
+Refer to the :ref:`barman-cli-cloud <barman-cloud-barman-cli-cloud>` section for more information
+    on how to properly work with this option.

 .. important::
     The following configuration options and equivalent command arguments (if applicable)